What I Do

 Since graduating in 2005 I’ve become trained in Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Motivational Interviewing (MI), Dialectical Behavior Therapy (DBT) and other counseling techniques.
 These allow me to provide you with the best clinical care available, all of which have proven results.

 What do the letters after your name mean?

-Finally, I’ve earned a Board Certified Diplomate (BCD), which is a national designation.
+I’ve also earned a Board Certified Diplomate (BCD), which is a national designation.
 It is the clinical social worker’s premier advanced-practice certification, the highest credential a clinical social worker may receive.
 I need to be licensed at the highest clinical level for at least five years, take a certain amount of continuing education hours each year, and be recommended by at least three of my peers who rate my competency as an advanced practitioner over the course of a year.
 You may see my listing by following this link.

-Why did I bother to do all this?
-It is because I want to be able to deliver the kind of high-quality treatment that my clients deserve, pure and simple.
+Why do I bother?
+It is because I want to be able to deliver the kind of high-quality treatment that I myself would want, pure and simple.
 It is also because trauma is a very deep field, and few clinical practitioners really understand it.
 I want to be one of them.